The cryptocurrency landscape has countless financial services and platforms to purchase popular currencies, such as Bitcoin, Ethereum, and Dogecoin.

 Typically, the major exchanges require users to provide detailed personal information like their ID and proof of address before purchasing coins.
 On the other hand, some platforms, like Wall of Coins, only require a phone number and email address to buy Bitcoin.

-What Is Wall Of Coins?
+What Is a Wall Of Coins?

-The platform claims to simplify the process of buying or selling Bitcoin and a few other cryptocurrencies.
+The platform claims to simplify buying or selling Bitcoin and a few other cryptocurrencies.
 It does not store any crypto assets in the exchange.
 Instead, they have full offline cold storage when holding cryptocurrencies for sale.
 Buyers do not need to provide too many personal details when using the platform.
 They only need to provide their zip code and phone number.

 Moreover, it only allows fiat bank deposits as a method of payment.
 They claim it enhances the platform’s security.

-Lastly, its headquarters is in Florida in the USA.
+Lastly, its headquarters is in Florida in, the USA.
 When it launched, it was only available in the USA.
 Since then, it has extended its services to other countries.